ChristianRich/phone-number-extractor/README.md

 Extract phone numbers from arbitrary text.

 Features:
-- Extract multiple phone number formats across different countries
+- Extract phone numbers using multiple country formats (Australia, USA and more)
 - Extract numbers with / without international prefixes (e.g 0061 and +61)
 - Extract almost any imaginable format of valid phone numbers
 - Extract obfuscated phone numbers